VolvoGroup/dymoval/docs/source/getting_started_index/model_validation.rst

 Nevertheless, although the design of good models is an art that cannot be completely automated, we can at least validate them automatically and here is where *Dymoval* comes into play.
-In-fact, *Dymoval* wil not help you in developing any model at all, it will just tell you if your modes are good or not.
+In-fact, *Dymoval* will not help you in developing any model at all, it will just tell you if your models are good or not *after* you developed them.

 .. note::
    A small caution on the nomenclature used: